 As our daughter grows up and is interacting and socializing more I can see she her curiosity and at times her frustration in seeing someone do something differently.
 For me, I think there is a valuable lesson for our her in seeing that different people can do the same thing but in different ways and no way is right and no way is wrong.
 While her daddy and I are united in our values and discipline, there are daily tasks and responsibilities that way we do differently and that’s ok.

 Now that I am well and truly back into routine life back home and all is well, I am now busy ‘undoing’ some of the ‘habits’ that Fun Time Daddy created and you know what, I am actually happy to be doing so.
 Of course he was going to take the best care of her and do everything he could to make sure she was healthy, happy and safe and sure, maybe not the way I would do it, but that really doesn’t matter.

 This post was written by Marnie:

 Her hope in writing is to help make mums happier, healthier and kinder to themselves for their spirits, their kids, and their world by integrating self care, self love and self acceptance into their lives.P.S.
 Are you looking for extra side income?
-I make over $85,000 a year blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).
+I make full-time income blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).